themesberg/flowbite-svelte-blocks/src/routes/pages/quickstart.md

 <div class="h-8" />

-Now you are ready to go!
 Add the following to `src/routes/+page.svelte` and if you see the following image, then your setting is complete.

 ```svelte example
 <script>